As the global plastic problem grows, both consumers and companies are looking for alternative packaging solutions.

 While compostable packaging is a proactive and innovative idea, looking at the full life cycle of this packaging, indicates that it is not sustainable within the current systems in New Zealand.
 So, what is the solution?
 Here in New Zealand and around the world, people are working hard to find one.
 In the meantime, every little bit helps.
 Each plastic bag you don’t use.
 Every bottle you recycle.
 Together we will make a difference.

-Look out for Part 2 of “Sustainable packaging: Is there a solution?” to find out what is currently being done to support sustainability in New Zealand, how Chantal Organics is committed to being involved in finding a solution and what you can do to make a difference.
+Find out what’s next in Part 2 of “Sustainable packaging: Is there a solution?” to find out what is currently being done to support sustainability in New Zealand, how Chantal Organics is committed to being involved in finding a solution and what you can do to make a difference.